On this page you will find information and resources about Hirschsprung's Disease.

 Statistics

-Hirschsprung's disease is a rare condition that causes poo to become stuck in the bowels.
+Hirschsprung's disease is a rare congenital condition that causes poo to become stuck in the bowels.

 Normally, the bowel continuously squeezes and relaxes to push poo along, a process controlled by your nervous system.